Vegan Food in Zadar 2026: Plant-Based Restaurants & Options

 The Botanist — best and only fully vegan option

 Zadar’s dedicated plant-based restaurant is the standout address for vegan and vegetarian visitors.
-Creative menus using local seasonal produce, presented well.
-A rare find on the Dalmatian coast — most coastal cities have one or zero fully vegan options.
-Worth booking for an evening meal.
+Creative seasonal menus built around local Mediterranean produce — grilled vegetables with herb oils, grain bowls, creative salads, and plant-based interpretations of Dalmatian flavours.
+The presentation is restaurant-quality rather than health-food casual.
+A rare find on the Dalmatian coast — most coastal cities have zero fully vegan restaurants.

 • Location: Old Town area